 When choosing a men’s health clinic, consider the following:

 Men should expect that the care they receive in a men’s health clinic is comparable or better to the care they receive for other health concerns.
 The clinic should have transparent policies and procedures that address access and confidentiality.
 It should be clear how to make an appointment, whether insurance coverage is likely, and how to speak with a provider if you have any concerns after your visit.
 Medical care follows a typical pattern no matter what kind of care you seek: a medical history, physical exam, labs or testing, and treatment options.

 A medical history is a series of questions about your current symptoms, past medical problems, family history, sexual history, any medications you are currently taking, and any allergies you might have.
 This information is critically important because it will help your healthcare provider better understand what diseases or conditions may be causing your symptoms and how best to treat them with the lowest risk.

-Telemedicine has led to a robust discussion in the medical community about the value of a physical exam.
+New medical technology has led to a robust discussion in the medical community about the value of a physical exam, vs online exams.
 Sensors and apps help fill the gap by providing information on blood pressure, heart rate, temperature, and heart rhythms, among other things.
 In addition, high-resolution cameras can allow medical providers to see rashes and other visible indicators of disease in a way that may feel more comfortable for patients.